 Lineage continues to occupy approximately 2,432 square feet of the 1010 Atlantic Premises under a new sublease agreement (the "Alameda Sublease").
 The term of the Alameda Sublease is from October 1, 2020 through January 31, 2023.
 Base rent under the Alameda Sublease is \$14,592 per month with annual increases of 3% each October 1 thereafter during the lease term.
 Base rent for the first month was abated.
-Lineage paid a security deposit of \$16,000 under the Alameda Sublease; this amount is considered restricted cash and is included in deposits and other long-term assets as of June 30, 2021 (see Note 2).
+Lineage paid a security deposit of \$16,000 under the Alameda Sublease; this amount is included in deposits and other long-term assets as of September 30, 2021 (see Note 2).